-Research company, Garner revealed in 2014 a total of 10,000 companies across the planet had already offered their employees fitness monitoring equipment and this number will only rise as the good health of employees will no doubt become a major factor for companies in the U.S. and the rest of the world where healthcare costs continue to rise over the next two decades.
+Research company Garner revealed in 2014 that a total of 10,000 companies across the planet had already offered their employee’s fitness monitoring equipment, and this number will only rise as the good health of employees will no doubt become a major factor for companies in the U.S. and the rest of the world where healthcare costs continue to rise over the next two decades.

-A good example of the use of fitness monitoring is the need for employers to be able to monitor the sleep patterns of employees which have recently been seen to have a direct link to the level of concentration seen during the working day.
+A good example of the use of fitness monitoring is the need for employers to monitor employees’ sleep patterns, which have recently been seen to have a direct link to the level of concentration seen during the working day.

-Electric vehicles are already making an impact on the environment and many experts believe the development of driverless cars could cut down on the number of vehicles on the road; in 2017, the Tesla organization has already developed automated technology to allow their cars to self-drive which puts the company at the forefront of the changing face of travel over the next 20 years in the view of experts at the University of California at Berkeley.
+Electric vehicles are already making an impact on the environment, and many experts believe the development of driverless cars could cut down on the number of vehicles on the road; in 2017, the Tesla organization already developed automated technology to allow their cars to self-drive, which puts the company at the forefront of the changing face of travel over the next 20 years in the view of experts at the University of California at Berkeley.

-Virtual reality is already having an effect on the lives of millions of people around the world but a change in the way we play games in 2017 is having an effect on how the gaming industry is evolving for the future.
-Over the next two decades, the rising use of cooperative games has been identified as allowing scientists and major organizations the chance to solve problems using video games as the base for the completion of research.
+Virtual reality is already having an effect on the lives of millions of people around the world, but a change in how we played games in 2017 is affecting how the gaming industry is evolving for the future.
+Over the next two decades, the rising use of cooperative games has been identified as allowing scientists and major organizations the chance to solve problems using video games as the base for the completion of the research.

-As mentioned earlier, the initial aim of many of the pioneers of the internet was to develop computers and webspace allowing the movement towards the singularity to grow over the life of the internet.
-Unfortunately, many of those have enjoyed the freedom of the internet over the course of the last few decades.
+As mentioned earlier, the initial aim of many of the pioneers of the internet was to develop computers and webspace, allowing the movement towards the singularity to grow over the life of the internet.
+Unfortunately, many of those have enjoyed the internet’s freedom over the last few decades.

-By the middle of the 2030s, it is expected, the end of net neutrality will lead to a more commercial Internet where individual pages are no longer searched for, but environments and feelings are expressed across many areas of the Internet.
+By the middle of the 2030s, it is expected that the end of net neutrality will lead to a more commercial Internet where individual pages are no longer searched for, but environments and feelings are expressed across many areas of the Internet.